dataminingistinye-bit/cicids-2017-intrusion-detection/README.md

-# Analysis of the CICIDS 2017 Dataset for Intrusion Detection Research ( Gorup 15 )
+# Analysis of the CICIDS 2017 Dataset for Intrusion Detection Research ( Group 15 )

 This repository contains our data mining project analyzing the CICIDS 2017 dataset for intrusion detection research.